amirolyubov/em_auth_form/README.md

 * [ ] helper with data to test this app
 * [x] headers
 ### nice to do
+* [ ] add another errors from backend, such as 500
 * [ ] add signin/signup with google, fb and others
 * [ ] more friendful texts
 * [ ] less contrast ui colors